aksholokhov/pysr3/README.md

 maybe_x = selector.best_estimator_.coef_['x']
 tn, fp, fn, tp = confusion_matrix(true_x, maybe_x != 0).ravel()

-print(f"The model_name found {tp} out of {tp + fn} features correctly, but also chose {fp} extra irrelevant features. \n"
+print(f"The model found {tp} out of {tp + fn} features correctly, but also chose {fp} out of {tn+fp} extra irrelevant features. \n"
       f"The best parameter is {selector.best_params_}")
 ```

-    The model found 55 out of 55 features correctly, but also chose 2 extra irrelevant features.
+    The model found 55 out of 55 features correctly, but also chose 2 out of 445 extra irrelevant features.
     The best parameter is {'lam': 0.15055187290939537}